• Skip to main content

 Financially reviewed by Patrick Flood, CFA.

-The Golden Butterfly Portfolio is a medium-risk portfolio similar to Ray Dalio’s All Weather Portfolio.
-Here we’ll look at its components and the best ETF’s to use in its construction.
+The Golden Butterfly Portfolio is a medium-risk portfolio similar to Ray Dalio's All Weather Portfolio.
+Here we'll look at its theory, allocation, historical performance, and the best ETF's to use in its construction.

 Interested in more Lazy Portfolios?
 See the full list here.